Suicide in children and adolescents is a major public health issue. Nationally, suicide is the second leading cause of death for 10- to 19-year-olds.

 When a youth shares thoughts of wanting to die or warning signs are evident, consider the following strategies:

-- Remain calm, take a deep breath and do not react emotionally.
+- Remain calm and take a deep breath.
 It’s OK to feel uncomfortable.

 - Be patient and speak in a relaxed, reassuring tone.